danielgjackson/zipwriter/README.md

 ZIPWriterInitialize(&zip);
 ```

-Then, for each file you would like to store in the .ZIP file, you will need a file context and to write the start of a ZIP _local header_ for the file (the filename pointer must remain valid, and the contents unchanged until after the central directory entry has been written):
+Then, for each file you would like to store in the .ZIP file, you will need a file context and to write the start of a ZIP _local header_ for the file (the file context object including the same filename string, must persist until after the corresponding central directory entry has been written):

 ```c
 zipwriter_file_t file1;